muon-rw/mmc-upgrade-guide/README.md

 **Make a copy of your existing world before proceeding.
 Put it somewhere safe in case you make a mistake, so you can start over.**

+It's also worth mentioning that *EveryCompat has been removed*, which may include some chests - these will be deleted in the update.

 ### 1. First, we need to get the seed from your old world.
 (If you already have this for some reason, skip to the next step.)
 - To find this easily if your v26.5 (or older) world is still running, you can use the `/seed` command in-game if you have cheats enabled or Op permissions.